Alerts

 National Weather Service Tampa Bay Ruskin FL

 Gulf coastal waters from Bonita Beach to the mouth of the Suwannee River out to 60 NM.
 Important notice to mariners.marine forecasts are issued at least four times a day.
 Boaters on extended trips should routinely monitor subsequent forecast issuances and updates for the latest marine weather information.
 The wave heights are forecast as significant wave height which is the average of the highest one-third of the waves.
 The highest waves may rarely be twice the significant wave height.
-The winds and seas near thunderstorms may be higher than forecast. &&
+The winds and seas near thunderstorms may be higher than forecast.
+Hazardous marine conditions will persist today and tonight the pressure gradient remains tight over the region producing hazardous N-NE winds and choppy seas producing Small Craft Advisory and Exercise Caution headlines through mid week.
+A frontal system will move across the region with a chance of showers on Sunday. &&